A certified Carbon Neutral Hotel A step in the

 their direct and indirect impact in supporting education, employment and clean water, as well as having net

 positive impact on the local wildlife and ecology.

 Calculating your emissions as a business is a complicated and imperfect process.
 The outputs are only as

-good as the inputs and sometimes these inputs are based on estimates.
+good as the inputs and often these inputs are based on estimates.